|

 wildlife treasures, including the parrot clay licks, return by

-cobblestone streets of Ecuador's capital, founded in 1534, through
+In Ecuador's capital, founded in 1534, walk along the cobblestone

-centuries-old parks and plazas to churches filled with gold;
+streets through centuries-old parks and plazas to churches filled

-art, all blended with the mestizo sentiment, and imagine you've
+architecture, all blended with the mestizo sentiment, and imagine

-gone back in time to the astonishing colonial world.
-In the evening,
+you've gone back in time to the astonishing colonial world.
+In

-take a horse-drawn carriage past the beautifully illuminated
+the evening, take a horse-drawn carriage past the beautifully

-facades of the Spanish monuments, and savor fusion cuisine at
+illuminated facades of the Spanish monuments, and savor vanguard Mediterranean cuisine at Theatrum.

 A flight the next morning takes you

 from the peaks of the Andes to the Galapagos Islands.
-Cruising
+While yachting

 Returning for your last night in